 Landlords in New York City have specific responsibilities for protecting tenants from lead paint hazards.
-Local Law 1 of 2004, also known as the Childhood Lead Poisoning Prevention Act, outlines these requirements, which apply to multiple dwelling units that were built before 1960 (or between 1960 and 1978 if lead-based paint is known to be present) and where a child under the age of six lives.
+Local Law 1 of 2004, also known as the Childhood Lead Poisoning Prevention Act, outlines these requirements, which apply to multiple dwelling units that were built before 1960 (or between 1960 and 1978 if lead-based paint is known to be present) and where a child under the age of six lives or spends a significant amount of time (at least 10 hours per week).
 Since February 2021, Local Law 1 of 2004 also applies to tenant-occupied, one- and two-unit buildings.

 The New York City Department of Housing Preservation & Development (HPD) handles enforcement and offers online resources to assist building owners with compliance.
 This article provides an overview of landlords’ responsibilities.